1031 Property Exchanges

 Tenant In Common Exchange

-Tenant in Common Exchange
+Tenant In Common (TIC) Exchange

 TIC 1031 Exchange is a form of real estate asset ownership in which two or more persons have an undivided, fractional interest in the asset, where ownership shares are not required to be equal, and where ownership interests can be inherited.
 Each co-owner receives an individual deed at closing for his or her undivided percentage interest in the entire property.
 A TIC owner has the same rights and benefits as a single owner of property.
 These can be either a privately negotiated transaction between investors or may be a syndicated tenancy in common where uniform set of terms and conditions apply to any and all investors.
 Many syndicated TICs are treated as securities under federal security law.